sixem/ivfi-php/README.md

 ```
 ### Apache
-In order to automatically use this script you need to edit your Apache configuration.
-To do that you can place this line in your Apache configuration:
+In order to automatically use this script as a default index, you need to edit your Apache configuration.
+To do this, you must place `/indexer.php` at the end of your `DirectoryIndex` directive.

+Example usage:
 ```
 DirectoryIndex index.php index.html index.htm /indexer.php
 ```